NordSec 2017 Keynote:

 Proof of Stake Blockchain protocols

-Prof. Aggelos Kiayias, University of Edinburgh
+Prof. Aggelos Kiayias, University of Edinburgh and IOHK

 Abstract: In this talk I will cover recent developments in the design of blockchain protocols focusing on proof of stake based solutions.
 The talk will overview design challenges and analysis approaches, from both a security and a high performance perspective.